 Foot Pain Treatment in Dallas and Frisco

 If you suffer from chronic or persistent foot pain, you need treatment fast.
 After all, we use our feet basically every day, and for almost every task.
 Because of this, foot pain is much harder to ignore than other types of pain.
 At SPORT Orthopedics and Rehabilitation, we treat various types of conditions and injuries, including foot pain from numerous sources.
-To schedule a consultation with a foot pain doctor in Dallas, please call our office at 469-200-2832 today.
+To schedule a consultation with an orthopedic surgeon Dallas, please call our office at 469-200-2832 today.